rapid7/insightconnect-workflows/workflows/Suspend_AD_LDAP_User_from_Slack/help.md

 ## Setup

-Once the workflow has been imported, edit the workflow and setup or select your Slack connection in Slack chatbot steps.
+Once the workflow has been imported, **Update the first step with the channel name to suit your Slack environment!** by editing the input with the preset text of `change_me` to match the channel to monitor.

 In addition, edit the Active Directory LDAP steps with your correct Active Directory LDAP connection information.
 Notably, edit the search base in the `Find DN` step.

+After configuring the Slack steps, activate the workflow in order to trigger it.

-To run the workflow, @ your Slackbot in any channel or in a direct message along with the command `disable-user-ad <username>`.
+To run the workflow, @ your Slackbot in the channel along with the command `disable-user-ad <username>` or `enable-user-ad <username>`.
 The workflow will acknowledge the request and reply when it has completed.

 ## Technical Details